sheix/GameEngine/README.md

 * Game won't start:

-  1. On Windows : copy sfml dlls to executable's file directory
+  1. On Windows : copy sfml dlls from extlibs to executable's file directory
   2. On Linux : apt-get instal sfml-2.1